 Welch did go on to build a true hemi head engine in his cars, starting in 1905, and they were unusually powerful for the times.
 But why did Welch drop the earlier head design and adopt the one from the Truscott boat engine?
 And did he design it first?

 Not that there’s any mention of that very important historical milestone in its placard at the Indy 500 Museum.
+And even the year is wrong.
+Pretty pathetic, given that Fisher was the founder of the Speedway.

 The final question is who did design the first Truscott hemi?
 One theory put forward is that since Truscott was a marine engine builder, they would likely have heard about the success of Loutsky’s 1896 marine racing engine in Europe, and copied it.
 But given how different the “truncated cone” head of the Loutsky engine is from the true hemi of the Truscott, that theory doesn’t hold much water.
 Even if they were aware of it, someone at Truscott had the insight to substantially reconfigure it, which is the key defining moment.
 More likely they designed it from scratch.